slowernews/wisdom-tldr/README.md

 ---
 ###On money

-RULE: Making money is adding value.
+Making money is adding value.

+> *'Money is energy.'*

 CHALLENGE: [Negotiation](#on-negotiation) establishes the exchange rate between money and value.
 That said, a bad/good negotiation might mean that you are adding more/less value to the world than receiving money for it.

+price vs value ??

 ===
 ###On investment